berni-ai/berni-ai/README.md

 - Clarity in communication and visuals
 - Strategic impact through data storytelling
-- Scalable value — solutions that work across clients and contexts
+- Scalable value — solutions that are transferable and client-ready

 I believe great analytics are not just technically brilliant — they’re thoughtfully designed to be reusable, accessible, and aligned with real-world needs.